fourkitchens/server-playbooks/README.md

 Playbooks require [Ansible][1] to execute them.
 It's really easy to setup, and you can choose between running it on the same machine you're configuring, or a remote machine.
-For a remote machine, all you need is the ability to establish an SSH connection to it, it will work fine.
+For a remote machine, all Ansible needs is the ability to establish an SSH connection to it.

 Generally, if you're looking for a quick time-saver for a one-time build of a server, then you should set up Ansible and execute the playbook on the target